-- 1. Headmaster is informed - 2.
-Headmaster informs the Designated Teacher who will initiate the record of complaint - 3.
-A LEAD INDIVIDUAL will be appointed who will manage the handling of the allegation - a.
-The Lead individual may establish the facts but will not interview those directly involved [if necessary that is the role of external agencies] - b.
-The Lead individual may seek advice from key agencies, usually through informal discussion - 4.
-Consult the Designated Officer of the Board (CPSS) to form an initial assessment as to whether there is sufficient substance to warrant further action - 5.
+- Head of Junior School is informed and she will inform the Headmaster. - 2.
+Head of Junior School informs the Designated Teacher who will initiate the record of complaint - 3.
+A Lead Individual will be appointed, who will manage the handling of the allegation. - a) The Lead Individual may establish the facts, but will not interview those directly involved [if necessary, that is the role of the external agencies. - b) The Lead Individual may seek advice from key agencies, usually through informal discussion. - 4.
+Consult the Designated Officer of the Board (CPSSS) to form an initial assessment as to whether there is sufficient substance to warrant further action - 5.
 Consult the Chair of the Board of Governors

-The Headmaster in the light of any advice taken from key agencies and in consultation with the Chair of the Board of Governors, will decide:
+The Head of Junior School / Headmaster, in the light of any advice taken and in consultation with the Chair of the Board of Governors, will decide if:

-- a) The allegation is apparently without substance, and no further action is necessary - b) The allegation can be considered under the disciplinary procedures - c) A precautionary suspension under the Child Protection procedures - d) An alternative to precautionary suspension imposed
+- a) the allegation is apparently without substance, and no further action is necessary - b) the allegation can be considered under the disciplinary procedures - c) a precautionary suspension under the Child Protection procedures - d) an alternative to precautionary suspension imposed

-The details of any outcomes will be kept confidential and will not be shared with other staff or the person who made the allegation.
+The details of any outcome will be kept confidential and will not be shared with other staff or the person who made the allegation.